 Contact details: email@example.com

 Rodney Smith joined the Elder Conservatorium of Music staff in 2002 and was Head of Pedagogy Studies until 2015.
-He is currently Adjunct Senior Lecturer in Music and coordinator of Postgraduate Pedagogy Programs.
+He is currently Adjunct Senior Lecturer in Music.
 From 2002 – 2012 he was also Head of Vocational Education and Training (VET) Programs in Music and from 2013 – 2015 he was Coordinator of the Conservatorium’s Honours Program.

-He was responsible for developing all the Elder Conservatorium’s current Pedagogy Programs as well as its VET music programs.
+From 2002 – 2015 he was responsible for developing all the Elder Conservatorium’s Pedagogy Programs as well as its VET music programs.
 He was also deeply involved in the creation and running of its Young Conservatorium teaching program from 2008 – 2012.

 Rodney Smith won the Macfarren Medal as a piano student at the Royal Academy of Music, London and was a prizewinner at the Olivier Messiaen Piano Competition in Royan, France.
 His subsequent piano performance career, while encompassing established repertoire, frequently gravitated towards new compositions and lesser-known English composers of the earlier twentieth century.

 His involvement in piano pedagogy commenced during 1972 – 1978 when he was Senior Piano Organiser for the Inner London Education Authority’s Instrumental Teaching Service.
 From 1978 - 2001 he developed a wide range of pedagogy courses at the (then) Flinders Street Music School in Adelaide, which became a leading institution in that field.
-He was visiting Professor of Piano Pedagogy at the University of Illinois USA from 1985 – 1986 and founded the Australasian Piano Pedagogy Conference in 1993.
+He was visiting Professor of Piano Pedagogy at the University of Illinois USA from 1985 – 1986 and founded the Australasian Piano Pedagogy Conference in 1993, serving as Conference Chair in 1993, 2005 and 2017.
 He was a Federal Director of the Australian Music Examinations Board (AMEB) from 2009 – 2015 and continues as Piano Adviser and examiner for AMEB (SA & NT).
 His pedagogy research has resulted in a considerable number of published conference papers and articles.

-He is currently Chair of the upcoming 2017 Australasian Piano Pedagogy Conference in Adelaide and is President of the Music Teachers’ Association of South Australia.
-He maintains a 30-year connection with Adelaide Advertiser news media as a music critic.
+He is President of the Music Teachers’ Association of South Australia and maintains a 30-year connection with Adelaide’s Advertiser Newspapers as a music critic.